descope/react-sdk/README.md

 Now, whenever you call `fetch`, the cookie will automatically be sent with the request.
 Descope backend SDKs also support extracting the token from the `DS` cookie.

+Note:
+The session token cookie is set as a [`Secure`](https://datatracker.ietf.org/doc/html/rfc6265#section-5.2.5) cookie.
+It will be sent only over HTTPS connections.
+In addition, some browsers (e.g. Safari) may not store `Secure` cookie if the hosted page is running on an HTTP protocol.

 #### Refresh token lifecycle

 Descope SDK is automatically refreshes the session token when it is about to expire.
 This is done in the background using the refresh token, without any additional configuration.